dret/webconcepts/concepts/http-header/Expect.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Expect"
 title:         "HTTP Header Field: Expect"
+concept-name:  HTTP Header Field
+concept-value: Expect
 description: "The \"Expect\" header field in a request indicates a certain set of behaviors (expectations) that need to be supported by the server in order to properly handle this request."
 ---